LYK-love/LYK-love.github.io/source/_posts/The-MC-Basic-Algorithm.md

 For each state-action pair, we need to roll out $N$ episodes to estimate the action value.
 However, since it's a deterministic policy, we only need to rollout 1 step.

-For space limitation, we only illustrate for $s_1$:
+For space limitation, we only illustrate for the part of action value for $s_1$ in the first iteration.

 ## Step 1: policy evaluation